West Bengal announces free ration; 'better quality than Centre'

 Banerjee claimed that the quality of ration will be better than that provided by the Centre.

-Banerjee said that only 60% of people in West Bengal benefit from the Centre's ration scheme.
+She said that only 60% of people in Bengal benefit from the Centre's ration scheme.
 She also said, "The quality of ration is better than that of the Centre."

 The statements come ahead of the state polls next year.
 The BJP at the Centre is the chief contender to Banerjee's Trinamool Congress.